 For ease of printing press button

-Lot grading is the slope of the lot in order to provide good drainage away from the buildings in such a way that surface runoff from rainstorms or snowmelt is directed toward the storm sewer.
+Lot grading is the slope of the lot that provides drainage away from the buildings in such a way that surface runoff from rainstorms or snowmelt is directed toward the storm sewer.
 Runoff is controlled through the use of side and back of lot swales to eliminate or minimize the impact on adjacent properties and to ensure proper overland drainage.

 Complete development of all lots in an area may occur over a number of years and, unfortunately, some purchasers landscape their lot without proper consideration for the designated overland drainage pattern of the area.
 Early development does not preclude a homeowner’s responsibility to maintain this drainage pattern.
 If a homeowner obstructs drainage in any way, thereby creating a flooding problem for neighbours upstream, that homeowner must correct the situation at their own expense.
 Similarly, a lot should not be landscaped below design grades otherwise flooding may occur.
 In addition to this section please refer to the Residential Property Lot Grading Guidelines.